 We checked in with Julie to see how she’s been styling herself during quarantine and got some tips on how we can dress to impress, while staying comfortable, at home.

 A: Yes, that was on my first to-do list.
 I organized it so the spring/summer wear was easily accessible.

-Q: What do you recommend to those who are cleaning out their closets during quarantine?
+Q: What do you recommend to those who are cleaning out their closets?

-A: My recommendation, since we have the time, is to try things on.
+A: My recommendation, since we may or may not have the time, is to really try to put things on.
 You may have an emotional attachment to something, but when it’s on, you don’t feel good in it—a surefire reason to get rid of that item.
 Also, a lot of people end up buying the same things.
 Don’t be a repeat offender!
 And, take note where you might have holes in your closet.
 This is really helpful when you come in for styling.
 It saves a lot of time and headaches.

 A: Anything comfortable and appropriate for what I'm doing, like gardening, online courses, cleaning, video chats, or date night.
 When the weather is nice, I'll even wear just a swimsuit.